 2. Encourage the city — or other relevant — pension fund to develop a policy to divest from fossil fuel companies, as part of a wider climate risk management strategy.

 3. Encourage the city — or other relevant — pension fund to develop a policy to invest in climate solutions as part of a wider climate risk management strategy.

 4. Monitor progress and communicate this progress to C40 on an annual basis, by requesting regular progress reports on how the relevant portfolios are managing climate-related financial risks and opportunities.

 5. Use our influence to advocate for investments in climate solutions and divestment from fossil fuels by other actors, such as private financial institutions and our regional and national governments.

 Divesting from fossil fuels and increasing sustainable assets is a long-term commitment.
 To make progress on the above actions, upon endorsement of the Accelerator, we will develop and share an action plan with C40.
 The first step may be to assess the exposure of relevant portfolios to fossil fuel companies and other climate-related financial risks, as well as to green and sustainable assets, for example by following the Taskforce for Climate-related Financial Disclosures.

-Auckland, Berlin, Bristol, Cape Town, Copenhagen, Durban (eThekwini), Glasgow, London, Los Angeles, Milan, New Orleans, New York, Oslo, Paris, Pittsburgh, Rio de Janeiro, Seattle, Vancouver
+Auckland, Berlin, Boston, Bristol, Cape Town, Copenhagen, Durban (eThekwini), Glasgow, London, Los Angeles, Milan, New Orleans, New York, Oslo, Paris, Pittsburgh, Rio de Janeiro, Seattle, Vancouver